CoDIS-Lab/MAP-Mapper/README.md

 Download the “large polygons not split” zip file from https://osmdata.openstreetmap.de/data/land-polygons.html <br>
 unzip the folder and place all files in utils/world_land <br><br>

-4. To run MAP-Mapper a valid geojson file must be placed in root directory.
+4. To run MAP-Mapper a valid geojson file must be placed in the root directory.
 This MUST be  called “poly.geojson”.
 This file should contain a 4 sided convex polygon of the region you wish to map.
 This will consist of 5 sets of coordinates.
 The last set must be identical to the first. for example: <br>